Back in 2013 Carmen and I jetted off on a six-month holiday that turned into nearly four years of travel in the Americas and Asia.

 3. Tell other people your deadlines

-At the moment, Carmen is writing an e-book on digital nomadism.
-She’s interviewing people to feature in the book, and has been telling everyone that she’s going to have it out by the beginning of April.
+Carmen wrote an e-book on digital nomadism.
+She interviewed people to feature in the book, and told everyone when she was going to have it out.

 If she hadn’t of told anyone about this due date, perhaps she could’ve keep pushing it back without making herself feel guilty.

-But now, people are expecting that book to be out by the beginning of April.
+But people expected that book to be out when it was promised.

 Uh-oh.
-Suddenly Carmen’s got to whip her butt into gear.
+Suddenly Carmen had to whip her butt into gear.
 And she got it done.

 4. Kill the distractions